watermint/toolbox/doc/generated/team-diag-explorer.md

 | given_name            | Also known as a first name                                                            |

 ## Report: info
+This report shows a list of team information.
 Report files are generated in three formats like below;
 * `info.csv`
 * `info.xlsx`